Gaelic games

 Gaelic games (Cluichí Gaelacha) are a set of sports played worldwide, though they are particularly popular in Ireland, where they originated.
 They include Gaelic football, hurling, Gaelic handball and rounders.
 Football and hurling, the most popular of the sports, are both organised by the Gaelic Athletic Association (GAA).
 Women's versions of hurling and football are also played: camogie, organised by the Camogie Association of Ireland, and ladies' Gaelic football, organised by the Ladies' Gaelic Football Association.
 While women's versions are not organised by the GAA (with the exception of handball, where men's and women's handball competitions are both organised by the GAA Handball organisation), they are closely associated with it but are still separate organisations.

 Gaelic games clubs exist all over the world.
 They are Ireland's most popular sports, ahead of rugby union and association football.
 Almost a million people (977,723) attended 45 GAA senior championships games in 2017 (up 29% in hurling and 22% in football on 2016 figures) combined with attendances at other championship and league games generating gate receipts of €34,391,635.

 Gaelic games are designated within the primary school curriculum as requiring "particular consideration."
+They were showcased at the Château de Vincennes during the 2024 Paris Olympics, the first time Gaelic football and hurling had featured at an Olympics since 1904.